danielharrell/LectFall2015/Question.md

 in advance of your answer, no matter the answer, even if the answer were "I had nothing for lunch today; I was too busy to eat."
-But this suggests that when *I* use the pronoun "what" in my question, it cannot take the place of *any* noun, lest my question imply your answer.
+But this suggests that when *I* use the pronoun "what", in my question, it cannot take the place of *any* noun, lest my question imply your answer.

 But then am I *not* using the word "what" in my question as